 - Align the wire entry with the machined body tag on the aluminum base.

 - Push down on the top of the enclosure and feed the wire back into its track.

-- Connect the antenna and power up the X2, monitoring the blue LED blinking pattern above the X2 symbol at the top of the logger for up to 60 seconds to verify a successful cellular connection is established as outlined in the Quick Start Guide.
+- Connect the antenna and power up the X2, monitoring the blue LED blinking pattern above the X2 symbol at the top of the logger for up to 60 seconds to verify a successful cellular connection is established.

 - A repeated pattern of three consecutive blinks indicates the X2’s attempt at cell connection was successful.